MicrosoftDocs/win32/desktop-src/automat/data-type-conversion-functions.md

 ---
 title: Data Type Conversion Functions
 description: The following low-level functions convert variant data types.
-Higher-level variant manipulation functions (such as VariantChangeType) use these functions, but they can also be called directly. ms.assetid: 'b69504cf-6c80-4de1-a26e-9281ab848c71'
+Higher-level variant manipulation functions (such as VariantChangeType) use these functions, but they can also be called directly. ms.assetid: b69504cf-6c80-4de1-a26e-9281ab848c71 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Data Type Conversion Functions

 The following low-level functions convert variant data types.
-Higher-level variant manipulation functions (such as [**VariantChangeType**](variantchangetype.md)) use these functions, but they can also be called directly.
+Higher-level variant manipulation functions (such as [**VariantChangeType**](/windows/previous-versions/OleAuto/nf-oleauto-variantchangetype?branch=master)) use these functions, but they can also be called directly.

 ## Functions to convert to type char